nightmode/feri/docs/custom-build-task.md

 In the above array, the two strings mean run any `.coffee` files through [build.coffeeScript](api/build.md#buildcoffeescript) and then [build.js](api/build.md#buildjs).
 The first task transpiles CoffeeScript to JavaScript.
 The second task minifies the resulting JavaScript.

-If our source to destination tasks for CoffeeScript instead looked like...
+If instead, our source to destination tasks for CoffeeScript looked like...

 ```js
 function magicSauce() {